AqwamCreates/DataPredict/docs/HighValueProjectTutorials/AntiCheatSystems/CreatingDynamicAnomalyDetectionModel.md

 ## Conclusion

-This tutorial showed you on how to create anomaly detection model that allows you to mark unusual activities.
+This tutorial showed you on how to create anomaly detection model that allows you to detect unusual activities.
 All you need is some data, some models and a bit of practice to get this right!

 That's all for today and see you later!